kermage/ThemePlate/README.md

 # ThemePlate --
-> *"A framework to handle everything related in developing a full-featured WordPress theme"*
+> *"A toolkit to handle everything related in developing a full-featured WordPress theme"*

 It includes adding custom metaboxes to posts, terms, and users, registering custom post types and taxonomies, and creating theme settings/options page.
 Also comes with a markup cleaner and a clean navwalker.